AlternativeFFFF/Alt-F4/submissions/balancer-design/universal_8to8.md

 ## Universal 8-8: Perfectly balanced, as all things should be

 Some time ago I made a bunch of computer parts with belts and splitters.
 This time I will continue my unhealthy obsession with moving items around by making something that's actually at least slightly practical, that being a balancer.
 Now, why would I write a whole article on designing a balancer?
 Well that is because the one we will be making today is no average balancer.
 This article won't go very deep into balancer design principles, since we will be using pre-made and well-known blueprints for the most part.
-What you *do* need to know is some terminology:
+However, not all balancers are created equal, so you will need to know some terminology:

 * Input-balanced: Draws from all inputs evenly.
 Especially important when merging many inputs to a few outputs.
 * Output-balanced: Gives to all outputs evenly.
 Especially important when splitting a few inputs to many outputs.
 * Throughput-limited: Has internal bottlenecks.
 An example of a throughput-limited system would be merging two belts into one, and then splitting it back into two.
 Such a system has a maximum throughput of one belt, even though two belts are available both on input and output.
-* Throughput-unlimited: Opposite of throughput-limited.
+* Throughput-unlimited: Opposite of throughput-limited, has no internal bottlenecks.
+If X belts *can* be going through, they *will* be going through.

 All blueprints from this article (and a couple extras) can be found at [this link](https://controlc.com/70909aae).

 ### The premise

 Picture the following: you're a new player, and you've just heard about those things called "balancers" and how useful they are.
-You see an image of a 4-4 balancer, build it, but then only hook up 3 outputs to get 3 balanced belts.
-Instead you're met with a 2:1:1 ratio and disappointment:
+You want to balance 1 belt into 3.
+You should be using a 1-3 balancer for that, but you aren't aware of those yet, so instead you try to use a 4-4 balancer with only 1 input and 3 outputs hooked up.
+Instead of the expected 1:1:1 output ratio, you're met with a 1:1:2 ratio and disappointment:

 ![How not to use a balancer](failed_1-3_compressed.jpg)